jerickjoe111/launch-school/LS215-LS216/BASIC_TECHNIQUES/objects.md

 Object.fromEntries(a); // => {a: 1, b: 2}
 ```

-## Know if an object within a list of objects satisfies some condition
+## Find an object within a list of objects that satisfies some condition

 ```js
 let list = [{a: 1, b: 2}, {c: 3}];